 Blogging, like many other online industries, is constantly in flux.
 Just when you think you have gotten the hang of one thing, it either changes or you have to learn something completely new.
 If you are averse to learning or trying new things, you are going to have a tough time building and maintaining a successful blog.
 All of the serious bloggers and online content creators that I know are determined to stay in the loop.
 It is very easy to get left behind if you don’t at least try to stay on top of things.

 I highly recommend that you write down a list of skills that you need to develop and then find some resources that can help you with each one.
-Personally, I love Creative Live and think that is is great for learning a wide variety of skills.
+Personally, I love Creative Live and think it is great for learning a wide variety of skills.
 However, it’s just one of many quality resources out there.
 Many bloggers also offer courses, and they can be a great way to glean information from people who are rocking specific areas of the blogging landscape.
 A few of the courses and/or books I recommend include:

 - Melyssa Griffin’s Pinfinite Growth (check out my review)